-In the past, they have been fortresses standing guard, homes to royalty, and the strongholds of ancient societies.
+In the past, they were fortresses standing guard, homes to royalty, and strongholds of ancient societies.
 But today, many spectacular castles are open for travelers to explore their fortified outer and inner walls, up and down their winding staircases, and through the grand living and working spaces inside these magnificent structures.

 1. Bodiam Castle, UK